Victor Albert Long

-Victor Albert Long was a Canadian artist specializing in portraits of politicians and community leaders.
+Victor Albert Long (May 24, 1866 – December 18, 1938) was a Canadian artist specializing in portraits of politicians and community leaders.
 His works hang in universities, in city halls, in provincial legislatures and in Canada's Parliament Buildings.

 Life

-Victor Long was born on May 24, 1866, in Fort Erie, Ontario.
+Victor Long was born on May 24, 1866, in Fort Erie, Canada West.
 The family lived in Port Dalhousie at the time of the 1871 census.
 He had two older half-brothers and two younger sisters and a brother.
 Long's father left the family when Victor was thirteen, and he himself left home shortly after that, in 1880 or 1881, for a job working on the Welland Canal.

 It is unknown how long he remained in Ontario or what he did until opening his Winnipeg studio.

 In 1902 he married Alexandra Hughes, who had a young daughter.
 The Longs’ son was born in 1904.
 The family relocated to Vancouver five years later.

 Long was living apart from his wife for a few months prior to his dying from carbon monoxide poisoning on December 18, 1938.
 A police investigation determined his death to be accidental.